fabrimafe/DSBtimecourse/README.md

 Repository for "Uncovering the Dynamics of Precise Repair at CRISPR/Cas9-induced Double-Strand Breaks", Ben Tov*, Mafessoni* et al., biorXiv (2023). https://doi.org/10.1101/2023.01.10.523377

 For documentation of the R scripts, just use the --help flag.
-.sh scripts are wrappers to run the R commands on a cluster.
-README*.txt document the development and testing stage for Ben Tov*, Mafessoni * et al.
+In the folder 'scripts' you can find shell wrappers to run the R commands on a IBM LSF cluster.
+In 'logs', you can find README*.txt files that document the development and testing stage for Ben Tov*, Mafessoni * et al.

 The procedure for the modeling follows this general scheme:

 ### 1) data preparation